-Sylvia C. Tala-oAssistant Vice President
+Sylvia C. Tala-o Assistant Vice President Bank Finance Manager Filipino, 49

-Bank Operations Manager

-Filipino, 48

 Ms. Sylvia C. Tala-o became the Bank's Finance Manager on May 12, 2021.
-Ms. Talao was previously the Bank's Operations Manager.
+Ms. previously the Tala-o was Bank's Operations Manager.
 She was promoted as Assistant Vice President on September 13, 2019.
 Ms. Tala-o joined SBI in 2011.
 She has been a Compliance Officer, Remedial and Collection Head, Business Manager, Main Office Manager, Credit Unit Head, and Marketing Officer of the Bank.
 Prior to joining SBI, she has been with Siam Bank from 2002 to 2011 where she held various officer positions.
-She holds a Bachelor of Science degree in Accountancy from Mindanao University-Iligan Institute of Technology.
+She holds a Bachelor of Science degree in Accountancy from Mindanao State University-Iligan Institute of Technology.

-Argine May M. Ramo Compliance Officer Filipino, 29
+Argine May M. Ramo Compliance Officer Filipino, 30